dotnet/sourcelink/docs/README.md

 ### EnableSourceLink

-This property is implicitly set to `true` by a SourceLink package.
-Including a SourceLink package thus enables SourceLink generation unless explicitly disabled by the project by setting this property to `false`.
+This property is implicitly set to `true` by a Source Link package.
+Including a Source Link package thus enables Source Link generation unless explicitly disabled by the project by setting this property to `false`.

 ### SourceRoot